-Despite anecdotal reports of cannabis alleviating epileptic symptoms, placebo-controlled clinical data establishing cannabinoids' efficacy for this condition in adults largely remains lacking.
+Anecdotal reports of cannabis alleviating epileptic symptoms are plentiful and the substance is often used by epileptic patients who report gaining subjective relief from marijuana.
+But placebo-controlled clinical data establishing cannabinoids' efficacy for this condition in adults largely remains lacking.
 However, in recent years, clinicians have begun to focus specifically on the ability of cannabidiol to potentially mitigate symptoms associated with intractable pediatric epilepsy.

 Media reports regarding the successful use of CBD by pediatric patients are widespread.
-Parents of children with severe epilepsy have also reported successful experiences with cannabidiol-enriched cannabis in scientific surveys.[3-4]
+Parents of children with severe epilepsy have also reported successful experiences with cannabidiol-enriched cannabis in scientific surveys.[4-5]

 Recently published observational data is also supportive of CBD's anti-seizure activity in adolescent patients.
 For example, a retrospective chart review of children and adolescents who were given oral cannabis extracts in a Colorado epilepsy center reported some mitigation in seizure frequency in up to 57 percent of subjects.
 Additional benefits reported included: improved behavior/alertness (33 percent), improved language (10 percent), and improved motor skills (10 percent).